WWE News: Latest Speculation On Former ROH World Champion Heading To WWE

 “I’m a company guy.
 I’m happy to do whatever the promoter asks me to do.
 That’s just the nature of the business.
 That said, I’m hoping I can just continue to try and create pro-wrestling like how I enjoy pro-wrestling, and that’s the most believable combat exhibition that I can possibly create.
 I’ve always just wanted to create art, so I’m going to do my best to just keep doing that.”

-Hopefully, O’Reilly can continue his momentum from the latter part of his ROH run and find success in NXT.
-One thing is for certain: If he does appear in NXT, wrestling fans are in store for some excellent matches, as names such as Shinsuke Nakamura, Roderick Strong, and Tye Dillinger would create instant classics with the former reDRagon member.
+Hopefully, O’Reilly can continue his momentum gained from the later part of his ROH run, and find success in NXT.
+One thing is for certain; if he does appear in NXT, wrestling fans are in store for some excellent matches, as names such as Shinsuke Nakamura, Roderick Strong, and Tye Dillinger would create instant classics with the former reDRagon member.

-At this point, it is not a matter of if, but when Kyle O’Reilly will show up in NXT.
-Turning down an ROH contract was one of the biggest reasons why his title was given away after just a month after winning it at Final Battle.
+At this point, it is not a matter of if, but when, Kyle O’Reilly will show up in NXT.
+Turning down an ROH contract was one of the biggest reasons why his title was given away from him after just a month after winning it at Final Battle.
 During the interviews, O’Reilly maintained his firmness on missing his tag team partner Bobby Fish, even in the midst of experiencing singles success.

 Fish, for now, looks to be staying put in ROH.
-Recently, Fish feuded with former champion Adam Cole for the World Heavyweight Championship but was unsuccessful.
-He also captured the ROH World Television Championship before losing it to Will Ospreay.
-Fish hopes to win either the ROH TV title once again or the ROH World Heavyweight title for the first time.
+Recently, Fish feuded with former champion Adam Cole for the World Heavyweight Championship, but was unsuccessful.
+He also captured the ROH World Television Championship, before losing it to Will Ospreay.
+Fish hopes to win either the ROH TV title once again, or the ROH World Heavyweight title for the first time.

 Mother-of-DRagons tearing up Japan, Filthy-DRagon on a murderous rampage and Infamous B. Fish about to win World Title.
 Our Takeover is now! pic.twitter.com/I5AZZz7FvP